up next month, Christian Fiction Online Magazine

 Our not-at-all-humble fiction

-etiquette columnist, Jan Flanders, talks about the
+etiquette columnist, Jan Flanders, answers the

-by and read Ms. Flanders’s bizarre take on things.
+Ms. Flanders’s bizarre Southern take on things.

 In Making a Scene,

-Stop by and take notes.
+Compelling First Page.
+Stop by and take notes from a master

-Real Life is Stranger
+Real Life Is Stranger

-columnist, Trish Perry, pens another true-life
+columnist, Trish Perry, pens another hilarious

 This month Nora St.